How to Live Stream on Zoom with a Professional Video Platform

 How to Live Stream a Zoom Conference on Dacast

-Dacast’s Zoom integration allows broadcasters to stream their Zoom meetings through the Dacast video player, and it is very simple to set up.
+Dacast’s Zoom integration allows broadcasters to stream their Zoom meetings through the Dacast video player, which is very simple to set up.

 With that said, let’s take a look at how to set up a Zoom live stream on Dacast.